Skip to main content

 2. Checking for !important overrides in computed styles.

-3. Using @media screen and (max-width: 600px) instead of generic @media to bypass partial parser stripping.
+3. Using @media only screen and (max-width: 600px) instead of generic @media to improve compatibility across partial parser implementations.

 Media Query Implementation & Breakpoint Management

 The backbone of adaptive design relies on precise breakpoint management and conditional rendering.
 Engineering teams must implement CSS media queries for mobile email clients to override inline styles and trigger layout shifts.
+The hardest edge case to plan for is fixing Gmail app media query stripping, where the Android Gmail client discards <style> rules entirely and only inline declarations survive.
 However, client support varies significantly; Apple Mail and modern Gmail clients render max-width constraints natively, while legacy parsers strip unsupported selectors.
 A robust workflow involves defining mobile-first base styles, applying desktop overrides via @media (min-width: 600px), and utilizing !important declarations strategically to bypass aggressive inline CSS injection by ESPs.

 Implementation Pattern: Mobile-First Breakpoint Strategy